spiral/docs/orm/basics.md

 > You can include as many columns into index as your DBMS allows you.
 Simply list columns as array values.

 ## Schema Update and Scaffolding
-Once you done with declaring your `Record` model schema we can run ORM update.
-Such operation can be achieved by running command 'spiral up'.
-Such command should automatically generate related table "users" for your model using declared columns and indexes.
-We can view content of such table by executing 'db:describe users':
+Once you done with declaring your `Record` model schema we can run ORM schema update.
+Such operation can be performed by executing command 'spiral up'.
+The update will automatically generate related table "users" for your model using declared columns and indexes.
+We can view content of such table by running CLI 'db:describe users':

 ```
 Columns of primary.users: